Cortisol hormone is secreted by :

 Answer

-The period of life, when the body undergoes changes, leading to reproductive maturity, is called adolescence.
-In other words, adolescence is transitional phase of growth and development between childhood and adulthood.
+The period of life when the body undergoes changes leading to reproductive maturity is called adolescence.
+It is the transitional phase of growth and development between childhood and adulthood.

 Define Puberty.